FHA Self-Sufficiency Test For 3- and 4-Unit Properties in 2025

-Buying a multi-unit house with an FHA loan is a fantastic idea.
+Buying a multi-unit property with an FHA loan is a strategic real estate investing move.

 With one motion, you become a homeowner and a real estate investor.